Stonechurch Family Health Centre

 IMPORTANT INFORMATION ABOUT FLU SHOTS AT THE CLINIC THIS YEAR

 As you know, it’s very important that you receive your flu shot, especially this year.
-But please remember, there is no hurry, we will be able to accommodate you and your family over the next few weeks!

 Due to COVID-19, we have made some changes for your safety.

 ALL FLU SHOTS WILL BE GIVEN BY APPOINTMENT ONLY, NO EXCEPTIONS.

 As with all other in-person appointments at the clinic, we are working hard to ensure your safety through pre-screening, maintaining physical distancing, and cleaning between all patients attending our flu shot clinics.